vsajip/python-gnupg/docs/index.rst

    dictionaries: ``cap``, ``issuer``, ``flag``, ``token``, ``hash``, ``curve``, ``compliance``, ``updated`` and ``origin``.

+.. versionadded:: 0.4.4
+   Instances of the ``GPG`` class now have an additional ``check_fingerprint_collisions`` attribute, which defaults to ``False``.
+If set to a truthy value, fingerprint collisions are checked for (and a ``ValueError`` raised if a collision is detected) when listing or scanning keys.
+It appears that ``gpg`` is quite lenient about allowing duplicated keys in keyrings, which would lead to collisions.

 .. versionchanged:: 0.4.4
    The ``on_data`` callable will now be called with an empty chunk when the data stream from ``gpg`` is exhausted.
 It can now also return a value: if the